Understanding Eczema: Causes, Symptoms, Stages, and Treatment Approaches

 - Topical corticosteroids such as clobetasol and halobetasol are used for thick plaques.

-- Corticosteroids exert anti-inflammatory, anti-proliferative, vasoconstrictive, and immunosuppressive effects.
+- Corticosteroids exert anti-inflammatory, anti-proliferative, vasoconstrictive, & immunosuppressive effects.

 - It helps to reduce inflammation.